Our CEO, Will Murray gives an update on our latest fundraising round and our successes to date.

 Although there are most likely, a large proportion of workers who can’t wait to get some normality back by returning to work, there will be some who could find the situation overwhelming.
-A 3-month break away from work could knock many people’s confidence and make them wonder how they will get to grips with a new way of working.
+A long break away from work could knock many people’s confidence and make them wonder how they will get to grips with a new way of working.
 Not to mention the fact we’re still in the midst of tackling a global pandemic.

 Returning to work after any amount of time off can feel daunting.
 There’s the dread of missing out on important tasks and having to spend hours catching up and not to mention the underlying fear of thinking you’ll have completely forgotten how to do your job.

-Whilst we’re all indirectly aware of the benefits of the wellbeing in the workplace, it’s not often we get to sit back and reflect on just how important employee wellbeing is.
+Whilst we’re all indirectly aware of the benefits of wellbeing in the workplace, it’s not often we get to sit back and reflect on just how important employee wellbeing is.
 Thankfully, right now is just the time to do so.
 In honour of world wellbeing week and of course, the fact that businesses up and down the country will be preparing to get their staff back to work, we wanted to share some tips to take into consideration when preparing for the big return.
 After all, the benefits of wellbeing in the workplace can be far reaching.